 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 ECHO takes the privacy of your health information seriously.
-We understand the importance and sensitivity of your health information.
+We understand the importance and sensitivity of your information.
 We are required by law to maintain your privacy and to provide you with this Notice of Privacy Practices (“Notice”).
 We are required to abide by the terms of the Notice that is currently in effect.

 HOW WE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION

 We protect the privacy of your health information because it is the right thing to do.
 We use your health information (and allow others to have it) only as permitted by federal and state laws.
 When we care for you, we gather and create some of your health information.
 This Notice includes examples in each category below of how we will use and share your information.
 Not every use or disclosure is listed below; however, all permissible uses and disclosures will fall within one of the categories.